A City Enslaved

 With freedom, the formerly enslaved population created economic opportunity, establishing businesses as grocers, blacksmiths, and shoemakers.
 Such entrepreneurship helped build Black communities.
 Other newly freed Black residents gained employment as cooks, waiters, and personal servants.

 The Black community had a long history of educating themselves and their children during enslavement.
 Free Black residents in Savannah and Augusta had founded private academies in 1829.
-In Atlanta, two former slaves, James Tate and Granithen Daniels had already opened a school for the Black community when the American Missionary Society opened Storrs School in 1865 and Atlanta University in 1867.
+In Atlanta, two former slaves, James Tate and Grandison Daniels had already opened a school for the Black community when the American Missionary Society opened Storrs School in 1865 and Atlanta University in 1867.

 These efforts were just the beginning of the work of white supremacists to implement a system of laws to exclude the Black public from the voting booth and the halls of government.